yiwen92/Hackathon2022_GIS/README.md

 Basic functions:
 1. Support spatial data type and SQL usage in TiDB
-2. Basic functions like calculate distance in TiDB
+2. Basic functions like calculate distance and sp_within in TiDB
 3. Define interface to support frontend demo

 Advanced features: